IS492-SP26/Restaurants-AI/docs/FINAL_REPORT.md

 ### Appendix D. Screenshot List

-The following screenshots should be included in the repository or inserted into the final Word/PDF version of the report.

 **Figure D1.
 Homepage of the deployed restaurant AI planning web application.**

 <img width="1479" height="794" alt="image" src="https://github.com/user-attachments/assets/41b36953-9bf5-478c-9302-83e73f1d779b" />

 **Figure D2.
 Basics input page where users enter location and budget information.**